Photo finish: Motor racing

+Photo finishes are possible in NASCAR throughout its three-major tier series'.
+As of 2025, the closest finishes in each series are listed below:

+The closest finish in the NASCAR Cup Series had a margin of victory of 0.001 seconds, which was when Kyle Larson bested Chris Buescher in the 2024 AdventHealth 400 at Kansas Speedway.

+The closest finish in the NASCAR Xfinity Series and the closest finish in NASCAR had a margin of victory of 0.0004 seconds, when Tyler Reddick beat Elliott Sadler to win the 2018 PowerShares QQQ 300 at Daytona International Speedway.

+The closest finish in the NASCAR Craftsman Truck Series had a margin of victory of 0.001 seconds, when Butch Miller beat Mike Skinner to win the 1995 Total Petroleum 200 at Colorado National Speedway.

+The closest eNASCAR Coca-Cola iRacing Series finish ever was the 2024 Coca-Cola 160 at Charlotte Motor Speedway ended up with Garrett Lowe narrowly edged out Jimmy Mullis across the line by a margin of 0.001 seconds.

 Horse racing

 In horse racing, photo finishes determine accurately when the horses hit the finish line.
 This developed in the late 1930s, by the end of which strip cameras were used for photo finishes; prior to this point high-speed motion picture cameras were used, but did not provide sufficient temporal resolution.
 Stewards at the racetrack usually put up PHOTO status on the races during these photo finishes; the status of objection or inquiry can also trigger if other horses or jockeys somehow interfered in the horse rankings and can factor in dead heats.
 The most notable dead heat was in the 1989 Hambletonian Stakes, with both Park Avenue Joe and Probe finishing in a dead heat.
 A photo finish decided the winner of the 2005 running of the Japan Cup, which was given to Alkaseed, narrowly defeating Heart's Cry.
-And in 2011 with new digital technology recording vision at 10,000 frames per second, Dunaden was declared a winner over Red Cadeaux in the $6 million Melbourne Cup.
+In 2011 with new digital technology recording vision at 10,000 frames per second, Dunaden was declared a winner over Red Cadeaux in the $6 million Melbourne Cup.
+And in the 150th running of the Kentucky Derby in 2024, Mystik Dan edged past Sierra Leone and Forever Young in one of the closest three-way photo finishes at any horse racing event.